- Fellowship - McGaw Medical Center Northwestern University (2004-2008), Cardiology

 - Preventive Cardiology

-Jarett D. Berry, M.D., is an Associate Professor in the Department of Internal Medicine at UT Southwestern Medical Center, with a secondary appointment in the Department of Clinical Sciences.
+Jarett D. Berry, M.D., is a Professor in the Department of Internal Medicine at UT Southwestern Medical Center.
 He is a Dedman Family Scholar in Clinical Care.

 Dr. Berry is a general cardiologist whose main clinical and research focus is primary prevention.